liquidlight/playwright-framework/README.md

 - Everything passed into the `project` object inside the site will be passed directly to each [project](https://playwright.dev/docs/test-projects)
 - If you pass `devices` as an array of strings, a project will be made per device (or you can not use any device by passing an empty array)

 More details on how the configuration works can be found [in the docs](./docs/2-configuration.md).
-If you are running a TYPO3 site, it's worth checking out the [Liquid Light Playwright Framework TYPO3 documentation](./docs/5-typo3.md).

 > [!TIP]
 > By setting local & production domains (and other), the framework can use these domains for your tests without needing to specify the full URL